LMaiorano/StravaWeather/Documentation/Design plan/Design plan.md

 * Numpy to perform data analysis
 * Requests to scrape the weather data
 * Strava API to obtain segment data
-* Gmplot and Google Maps API to display the data as a heatmap
+* Matplotlib, Gmplot and Google Maps API to display the data as a heatmap

 **Data storage**